KellyMurphy/YoutubeMP3DownWeb/README.md

 * Run  `bower install` in main folder

 ## Running
-Run `npm index.js` from the install folder.
+Run `node index.js` from the install folder.

 browse to http://localhost:3000